The Impact Of Eating Disorders In Men

 A critical part of the recovery process is determining what caused an eating disorder to develop.
 The things that can spark disordered eating in men differ from that of women; it is important to seek out treatment from someone trained in male-specific eating disorders.

-If you or someone you love is dealing with an eating disorder and needs help finding a treatment center, call a treatment provider today.
+If you or someone you love is dealing with an eating disorder and needs help finding a treatment center, visit our rehab directory or contact a treatment provider today.